Worm Gearing

 Mineral oil can be used for less loaded gears, while synthetic oil is recommended for higher speeds, higher powers transmitted and higher efficiency requirements.

-Some advantages of synthetic oils
+Some advantages of synthetic oils.

 These advantages are opposed by higher price, possible problems with the plastic or rubber parts, and limited miscibility with mineral oils.

-2.8 Oil designation - selection
+2.8 Oil designation - Recommendation, Selection

 In the menu, oils are ordered by ISO (AGMA) viscosity.
 By selecting oil from the menu, selected oil parameters are transmitted to corresponding boxes (viscosity at 40 °C, viscosity at 100 °C, specific weight [kg/dm^3]).
 If oil parameters are known from the manufacturer’s material sheet, enter the parameters in the appropriate boxes [2.9,2.10].

-AGMA-ISO comparison table
+Table: AGMA-ISO comparison table

 AGMA no of Gear Oil ISO Viscosity Grade